 - Loosen and remove the 2 muffler cover screws. - Remove the muffler cover (cover snaps off muffler body).
 Remove muffler diffuser and spark arrest- - Remove muffler diffuser and spark arresting screen assembly.
 Notice the orientation of these parts for reassembling. - Clean the spark arrestor screen with a wire brush.
-Replace screen if breaks are found.
-Replace any broken or cracked muffler. - Replace any broken or cracked muffler parts. - 6.
+Replace screen if breaks are found. - Replace any broken or cracked muffler parts. - 6.
 Reinstall diffuser and spark arrestor screen assembly with round holes facing up.